On this day

 Even though they are not allowed to protest, WPHRC is aware that the group is intending to carry out their program as planned.
 We will update this page if that happens.

 We encourage all West Papuans back home to continue putting pressure on Indonesia.
 There’s no room for negotiation.
 The tactic used by the president of Indonesia is not new.
 We’ve seen this propaganda being played out in the past; one which, the president speaks peacefully about unity, peace and calm, while his military generals violently arrest peaceful protesters and execute others!
-50 years is a long period of time to negotiate, and they did abosulutely nothing.
-Human Rights lawyer Veronic Koman was right – Indoensia doesn’t care about us, they only care about our resources!
+50 years is a long period of time to negotiate, and they did absolutely nothing.
+Human Rights lawyer Veronica Koman was right – Indonesia doesn’t care about us, they only care about our resources!

 Stay strong to the struggle and keep your heads up!
 Say no to violence and race your voice!
 It’s your home, your land, your right!
 Claim them!